 To deposit - Shows items for which you’ve entered information, but have not yet deposited with us.
 The number next to To deposit shows how many records are awaiting deposit.

-Your username - Shows the username you’ve used to log in.
+Your username - Shows the credential you’ve used to log in.
 Click the down arrow to access account functions, log out, and view a tutorial of Metadata Manager.

 Search publication - This search bar allows you to find and add publications to your workspace.
 You can search by title name or title-level DOI.